 Are you ready for a piece of paradise on a little island off the coast of Massachusetts?
-Then look no further than Nantucket!
+Then head out to Nantucket!
 This idyllic summer destination is where beach lovers and foodies come to relax, unwind, and explore.
 Wander the charming, cobblestone town, pop in and out of shops and watch sunsets on some of the most beautiful sandy beaches along the East Coast.

-Grab your beach bag and get on that ferry, here are 20 things to do in Nantucket that we know will help you fall in love with this amazing New England town.
+Grab your beach bag and get on that ferry, here are 19+ things to do in Nantucket, Massachusetts that we know will help you fall in love with this amazing New England town.

 RENT BIKES AND EXPLORE THE ISLAND

 Looking to get around the island quickly and have fun doing so?
 Then I highly suggest biking.
-Zip from beach to beach, cruise through town, and stop off at Cisco Brewery when you discover Nantucket Island.
+Zip from beach to beach, cruise down the cobblestone streets, and stop off at Cisco Brewery when you discover Nantucket Island.
 It’s time to ditch the car and trade it in for a bike!

 From daily to weekly rentals, the choice is yours for biking on Nantucket.
 See beautiful homes, stop off for lunches and discover hidden gems with friends and family.
 Bike all day and hit up all the best spots on the island with this cool, leisurely activity!